dangowrt/owrt-ubi-installer/README.md

 9. Wait for OpenWrt recovery image to come up.
 10. Login and navigate to _System_ -> _Backup / Flash Firmware_ (Consider taking another backup of every MTDblock category before proceeding)
 11. Upload the `openwrt-mediatek-mt7622-linksys_e8450-ubi-sysupgrade.itb` file.
-12. Reboot and proceed to a normal OpenWRT setup (or upload your configuration file).
+12. Reboot and proceed to a normal OpenWrt setup (or upload your configuration file).

-## Upgrading to OpenWRT snapshot release.
+## Upgrading to OpenWrt snapshot release.
 **WARNING** SNAPSHOT RELEASES ARE LARGELY UNTESTED!
 PROCEED AT YOUR OWN RISK!
 1. If you haven't already, backup every "mtdblock" category, and move the "boot_backup" to another device.
 (In the event of emergency you can reflash via [JTAG](https://openwrt.org/toh/linksys/linksys_e8450)